Sat, 30 Apr 2022

 I agree 100%.
 This is what it is like to have a mental illness.
 In two words: it sucks.

-Some variations from standard are intrinsic problems, but many are extrinsic.
-Homosexual orientation used to be a mental illness.
-But almost all the problems that queer people face are extrinsic: when you're queer your main problem is that other people treat you like crap.
+Things can be problems in two different ways.
+Some variations from human standard are intrinsic problems.
+These might be illnesses.
+But many problems are extrinsic.
+Homosexual orientation used to be considered a mental illness.
+But you're queer your main problem is that other people treat you like crap.
 They hate you and they're allowed to tell you how much they hate you.
-You're not allowed to love or marry or bring up children.
+They tell you you're not allowed to love or marry or have sex or bring up children.
 It sucks!
 But “I'm unhappy because people treat me like crap” is not a mental illness!
-The correct fix for this isn't “stop being queer”, it's “stop treating queer people like crap!”
+The correct fix for this extrinsic problem isn't “stop being queer”, it's “stop treating queer people like crap!”

 I agree somewhat, but that doesn't mean that the stigma isn't a real issue.
-Take away the stigma from queerness and you solve almost all of the problems queer people have that straight people don't also have.
-With mental illnesses the problems are deeper and harder to solve, but some of them are caused by stigma and should be addressed.
+With mental illnesses many of the problems are intrinsic, and are deep and hard to solve.
+But some of the problems of mental illness are extrinsic, caused by stigma and should be addressed.
 Mentally ill people will still be mentally ill, but at least they wouldn't be stigmatized.
+Mentally ill people are unhappy because they're mentally ill.
+But they are also unhappy because people treat them like crap.

 Many of the downsides of ADD would be less troublesome for everyone, if our world was a little more accepting of difference, a little more willing to accommodate people who were stamped in a slightly different shape that the other cogs in the machine.
 In Pippi Longstocking world, why do people suffer from freckles?
 Not because of the freckles themselves, but only because other people tell them that their freckles are ugly and unlovable.
 Nobody has to suffer from freckles, if people would just stop being assholes about freckles.

 ADD is a bigger problem than freckles.
 Some of its problems are intrinsic.
 It definitely contributes to making me unreliable.
-I don't think losing gloves (and books and jackets and glasses and bags and wallets and everything else) is a delightful quirk.
+I don't think it is a delightful quirk that I am constantly losing gloves (and hats and jackets and bags and keys and wallets and everything else).
 People depending on me to do work timely are sometimes justifiably angry or disappointed when I don't.
 I'll accept responsibility for that.
 I've worked my whole life to try to do better.

 But when the world has been willing to let me what I can do in the way that I can do it, the results have been pretty good.
-When the world has insisted that I do things the way everyone else does them, it hasn't always gone so well.
+When the world has insisted that I do things the way ⸢everyone else⸣ does them, it hasn't always gone so well.
 And if you examine the “everyone else” there it starts to look threadbare because almost everyone is divergent in one way or another, and almost everyone needs some accommodation or other.
 There is no such thing as “the way everyone else does”.
+I can do some fine things that many other people can't.

 I don't think “neurodivergent” is a very good term for how I'm different, not least because it's vague.
 But at least it doesn't frame my unusual and wonderful brain as a “disorder”.